Leasing and Financial Incentives

 - Tenants -- tenants in eligible buildings do not need to submit an application to receive LMEP benefits.
 Instead, tenants can request benefits directly from their landlords. *When negotiating a lease, tenants should confirm the status of the building either with the building manager or the Department of Small Business Services.

 Applications for LMEP will be accepted through June 30, 2013.
+Buildings currently receiving this benefit are unaffected by the legislation or the program’s expiration date

 To view a map of participating buildings for the LMEP program, click here.